Sustainable Agriculture

 The Common Agricultural Policy

 Currently, the chief overriding influence on U.K. agricultural policy is the European Common Agricultural Policy (CAP).
 CAP was set up in 1956 as a treaty between European nations on the principles of unity and financial solidarity.
-The aims of the CAP, set out in Article 33 of the agreement, are: Notably, there is no mention of farming for the benefit of the environment.
-This highlights the difficulty of implementing a 'sustainable' agricultural policy: With 50% of Europe's land being farmed, ecologically sound farming procedures could stand to have a detrimental effect on the economy of agriculture-dependent nations and are not a priority for farmers from many EU countries.
+The aims of the CAP, set out in Article 33 of the agreement, are:- To increase agricultural productivity by promoting technical progress and by ensuring the rational development of agricultural production and the optimum utilisation of the factors of production, in particular labour;

 However it is precisely because 50% of Europe's land is farmed, that environmentally sound agricultural policies need to be developed.
 Climate change (linked to the emission of carbon dioxide) will have a radical effect on farming habits, whilst farming practice can be changed to slow dramatic climate shifts, through energy conversation.